-I arrived in Australia from Europe with my family at the age of five years and we settled in Melbourne, Victoria.
+I arrived in Australia with my family at the age of five years and we settled in Melbourne, Victoria.
 Shortly afterwards, I began learning classical piano with well-known teacher Alice Wittenberg and studied my way through the formal examinations at the Melbourne Conservatorium of Music.
 During my last year in high school, out of curiosity I borrowed a school friend's electric guitar.
-After only a few minutes I became so intrigued by it that I decided to learn to play this instrument.
+After only a few minutes I became so intrigued by it that I decided to learn to play this instrument, which resulted in the start of a lifetime career.

-Just out of high school and having literally no income, I took my meagre savings and from a pawnshop for $30, I bought the only guitar I could afford, a very cheap and nasty second-hand instrument called a Super Twin, apparently made by Japanese company Teisco.
+Having quite a low income, I took my meagre savings and from a pawnshop for $30, I bought the only electric guitar that I could afford, a very cheap and nasty second-hand instrument called a Super Twin, allegedly made by Japanese company Teisco.
 I also bought my first amplifier, an Australian made 40 watt Goldentone.
 Unexpectedly after only one month of intensive practice, I landed my first professional engagement.

-I was introduced to well-known pianist Frank Appleton, who was forming a band to play at a nightclub called Birdland in Fitzroy Street St Kilda.
+One evening, the son of the camera shop owner took me to a venue in Richmond and introduced me to well-known pianist Frank Appleton, who was forming a band to play at a nightclub called Birdland in Fitzroy Street St Kilda.
 Frank auditioned me and immediately offered me the position of guitarist in his band and thus I found myself playing most nights in the heart of the vice and crime precinct of Melbourne.

-Now having professional playing experience, the very best equipment and hours spent practising every day to improve my technique, I began to get a good reputation for my guitar speed and dexterity that I had now acquired.
+Now having professional playing experience and hours spent practising every day to improve my technique, I began to get a good reputation for my hard-earned guitar speed and dexterity.
 At the tender age of 18, I was offered many engagements and was invited to play with many established bands.
-But then I then decided to form my own small band and found some good young musicians and managed to get bookings in a number of hotels and clubs.
+But I needed better equipment.
+So when the band The Mystrys was formed, I purchased a fabulous Rickenbacker Fireglow 335 guitar.

 This was a very interesting and exciting period in my life and deserves a section of its own.
 Please go to Main Menu on the left and then The Mystrys to browse through the various pages about this unique one-hit-wonder band in 1966.

 Unfortunately just after The Mystrys broke up, my Rickenbacker guitar was stolen.
 This was a major blow, which meant that I had to quickly buy another instrument.
-In a music shop in Melbourne, one of the most renowned jazz guitars ever made, a post-World War II model hand-made Gibson ES-175 that was brand new but already three years old had been stored and forgotten.
-Totally by chance, I discovered this treasure and bought it instantly.
-This fabulous, literally priceless and highly customised instrument has been my constant companion since then, although these days I mostly play on my beautiful American Fender Stratocaster guitar.
+In a music shop in Melbourne, one of the most renowned jazz guitars ever made, a post-World War II hand-made Gibson ES-175 that was brand new but already three years old had remained unsold.
+I discovered this treasure and bought it instantly.
+This fabulous and highly customised instrument has been my constant companion since then, although these days I mostly play on my beautiful American Fender Stratocaster guitar.

-I diversified my career by working as a session guitarist in many recording studios such as Festival, W&G and the renowned Bill Armstrong studios, recording album backings and advertising jingles.
+I diversified my career by working as a session guitarist in many recording studios such as Festival, W&G and the renowned Bill Armstrong studios.
 I also played in the orchestra at Her Majesty's Theatre, as well as spending one very amusing period wearing considerable amounts of makeup as a fake Maori in a New Zealand showband.
 I also appeared on a number of popular national television shows, including The Graham Kennedy Show, The Bert Newton Show and The Don Lane Show.

-In 1970, while playing at Melbourne's premier nightclub, Sergio's Rendezvous, I teamed up with top guitarist and musical arranger Joe Paparone and formed a concert duo called Joe and Ziggy, which became one of the most unusual shows in Australia.
+In 1970, while playing at Melbourne's premier nightclub, Sergio's Rendezvous, I teamed up with top guitarist and musical arranger, the late Joe Paparone who passed away in 2022.
+We formed a concert duo called Joe and Ziggy, which became one of the most unusual shows in Australia.
 We constantly toured all over the country, performing as headliners in the most prestigious venues, as well as often being the main support act for many internationally renowned stars and appearing on many TV variety shows.
 Joe and I were booked solid for sell-out seasons all over Australia.

 Increasing family commitments in Melbourne finally prevented Joe from continuing to tour, so the very successful partnership had to end.
 During the duo's final performing tour in Western Australia in late 1972, I decided to go it alone and devised my solo concert act, adopting 'Ziggy Zapata' as my stage name at this time.
 My technique allowed me to play complicated classical pieces such as the Sabre Dance, Mozart's Rondo Alla Turca, the famous Hungarian Czardas, excerpts from Bizet's opera Carmen and also popular selections including Fiddler On The Roof, Mexican Hat Dance and Zorba's Dance.